"Urgent impeachment": EFF's Floyd Shivambu wants President Cyril Ramaphosa gone

 - Hours after Ramaphosa won a second term as South African president, Shivambu advised of his intention to pursue a motion of impeachment

-- The EFF senior party member and Member of the Provincial Legislature (MPL) stated his reasons for the looming move
+- The EFF senior party member and Member of the Provincial Legislature (MPL) stated the Phala Phala scandal as his reasons

 PAY ATTENTION: Let yourself be inspired by real people who go beyond the ordinary!
 Subscribe and watch our new shows on Briefly TV Life now!